A guide to budget sim racing

 Thrustmaster TS-XW steering wheel and Sparco handbrake

-Unfortunately, if you want to use the Thrustmaster TH8A shifter equivalent you will have to stump up a lot more dosh though it is made from superior materials and is nicer to use.
+Unfortunately, if you want to use the Thrustmaster TH8A shifter equivalent you will have to stump up a lot more dosh.
+Though it is made from superior materials and is nicer to use.

 If you have even more moolah, the Thrustmaster TSS Sparco Mod + can be used as a handbrake or sequential shifter.
 It is total overkill, but looks great and works well.
 The later model has Xbox and PlayStation support in addition to PC.